okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

    > **Note:** You can also enable profile enrollment (self-service registration) and progressive profile enrollment with the same policy.
 Select **Allowed** for the **Self-service registration** option of your profile enrollment policy.
 New users can then enroll with the enhanced profile enrollment form.
 Existing users use progressive profile enrollment for any new required fields.

 1. Clear the **Email verification** checkbox, for ease of testing.
-1. Add the additional user profile fields you want existing users to provide, in the **Profile enrollment form**.
+1. Add the additional user profile fields that you want existing users to provide in the **Profile enrollment form**.
 In this example, add the city field:
     1. Click **Add form input** and select the **City (city)** field.
 If the field is read only, you must change the attribute permission.
 See [Create a custom profile enrollment form](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-prof-enroll-form).
     {style="list-style-type:lower-alpha"}
     1. Repeat this step for the number of fields that you want to add.
 At least one of these fields must be set as **Required**.
 1. Click **Manage Apps** and then **Add an App to This Policy**.
 Add or apply your sample app to this new policy.
 1. [Test your app](#test-your-app).
 Sign in with a user that doesn't have a city added to their profile.
     1. After entering the user's credentials, a new dialog requests the required user profile data.
 In this scenario, the **City** field.
 Add a city to this user's profile and fill out any other required or optional fields that you configured.
-After adding the data, the user is signed in as normal.
+After the user adds the data, they’re signed in as normal.
     {style="list-style-type:lower-alpha"}
     1. Sign out of the sample app by clicking **Close Okta Session**.
     1. Sign in again with the same user.
 With the data already added to the user's profile, the user is signed in directly.